Murder of Pamela Mastropietro: Murder and investigation

+Subsequent events

 Between her escape from the rehabilitation clinic and her arrival in Macerata, Mastropietro was given lifts in two local men's cars.
 Both men were accused of rape for having sex with her while she was not mentally capable of giving consent.
-The names of the two men were "Desmond Lucky" and "Lucky Awelima".
 The cases were closed by the court in June 2020, as such charges could only have been brought against the men by Mastropietro herself.

 In June 2020, Mastropietro's uncle and lawyer Marco Verni took the knee in her memory during court proceedings during the George Floyd protests.
 He said that while he sympathised with Floyd's cause, he disagreed with some murder victims having more public and political support than others.
-A year earlier, he published a photograph of Pamela's decapitated head, justifying his decision by pointing to pro-migrant activists who share photographs of drowned migrants.
+A year earlier, he published a photograph of Pamela's severed head, justifying his decision by pointing to pro-migrant activists who share photographs of drowned migrants.

 In October 2020, 22-year-old Romanian Claudiu Nitu, Mastropietro's ex-boyfriend, was sentenced to three years in prison for attempting to introduce her to prostitution in order to pay for drugs.

-In January, 2023, Mastropietro's mother, Alessandra Verni, wore a t-shirt with images of her daughter's decapitated and dismembered body as a protest to a hearing where Oseghale was contesting some additional charges related to the murder.
+In January 2023, Mastropietro's mother, Alessandra Verni, wore a t-shirt with images of her daughter's decapitated and dismembered body as a protest to a hearing where Oseghale was contesting some additional charges related to the murder.
+Stefano Mastropietro, Pamela's father, died in May 2023 of a suspected heart attack.